Need a Hair Transplant Scar Correction?

-If you have a bad scar from another clinic, we have multiple ways to correct your hair transplant linear scar, both surgically and non-surgically.
+If you have a bad hair transplant scar from another clinic, we have multiple ways to correct it, both surgically and non-surgically.

 Our patient Alyssa came back to visit with PAI years after her hair restoration.
 She experienced an injury during birth and had to live with a terrible scar for the first 16 years of her life.
 Watch as Alyssa reminisces about her experience at PAI when she got a hair transplant.

 Four Ways to Correct Your Hair Transplant Scar